 - Glands in your neck, groin or armpits may swell.

 - The sores are very infectious.
-They heal after about 2 to 8 weeks and disappear.
+They heal after about two to eight weeks and disappear.

 If it isn’t treated, it may go into the 2nd stage.